awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-rules.md

 # Authorization rules<a name="cvpn-working-rules"></a>

 Authorization rules act as ﬁrewall rules that grant access to networks\.
-You should have an authorization rule for each network for which you want to grant access\.
+By adding authorization rules, you grant specific clients access to the specified network\.
+You should have an authorization rule for each network you want to grant access to\.
+You can add authorization rules to a Client VPN endpoint using the console and the AWS CLI\.

+**Note**
+Client VPN uses longest prefix matching when evaluating authorization rules\.
+See the troubleshooting topic [Authorization rules for Active Directory groups not working as expected](troubleshooting.md#ad-group-auth-rules) and [Route priority](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html#route-tables-priority) in the *Amazon VPC User Guide* for more details\.

 **Topics**
 + [Add an authorization rule to a Client VPN endpoint](#cvpn-working-rule-authorize)